How to become

 Career tips

-You'll need to show examples of your work and decorative ideas to get onto a design-related course or if contacting blacksmiths about trainee positions.
+You need to show examples of your work and decorative ideas to get onto courses, and when contacting blacksmiths about trainee positions.

 Professional and industry bodies

-You could join the British Artist Blacksmiths Association and The Worshipful Company of Blacksmiths for professional development and to make industry contacts.
+You could join the British Artist Blacksmiths Association or The Worshipful Company of Blacksmiths for professional development and to make industry contacts.

 Further information

-You can get more details about working as an artist blacksmith from the British Artist Blacksmiths Association.
+You can get more details about working as an artist blacksmith from the British Artist Blacksmiths Association and the Crafts Council.